 What is a Garter Spring?

 A garter spring is a coiled, circular-shaped spring that can be used in a variety of applications.
 Typical uses include shaft seals and oil seals, electrical connectors, and belt-driven motors.
 Garter springs are designed to withstand pressure from all directions.
 Due to this, they are very effective at handling changes in conditions such as temperature, pressure, and volume.

 There are generally two kinds of garter springs – compression and extension.

 Compression Garter Springs

-This kind of spring is coiled and their function is to exert a radial force from the center outward.
-Compression garter springs are usually constructed from thick gauge, steel wire and formed in large coils.
-They are designed to manage very large loads, while still being able to return to their designed, extended position.
-These type of springs are designed to store/hold potential energy when compressed and exert kinetic energy upon release.
-Due to their construction, compression garter springs can resist force acting on it from the outside.
+This kind of spring is coiled, and their function is to exert a radial force from the center outward.
+Compression garter springs are usually constructed from thick gauge, steel wire, and formed in large coils.
+They are designed to manage huge loads while still being able to return to their designed, extended position.
+These types of springs are designed to store/hold potential energy when compressed and exert kinetic energy upon release.
+Due to their construction, compression garter springs can resist forces acting on it from the outside.
 Compression garter springs can be placed within a circular object to aid in the device’s ability to maintain its intended shape.
-This principle can be observed for example in one taking a tennis ball and squeezing into it.
-The ball does yield to the external pressure being put on it, but once released, it returns to its original shape.
+This principle can be observed, for example, in one taking a tennis ball and squeezing into it.
+The ball does yield to the external pressure being put on it but once released, it returns to its original shape.

 Extension Garter Springs